 The Federal Pell Grant is awarded to undergraduate students with exceptional financial need.
 Students are automatically considered for it when a FAFSA is completed.
 The maximum award amount varies annually according to an appropriation from Congress.
-Pell Grant awards can range from \$613 to \$6,195 (for the 2020-2021 award year).
+Pell Grant awards can range from \$613 to \$6,495 (for the 2021-2022 award year).
 Amounts may change annually.
 The Pell Grant is available to students who have not earned a bachelors or professional degree and is awarded to both part-time and full-time students.
-Effective July 1, 2012, students are not eligible to receive the Federal Pell Grant for more than the equivalent of 12 semesters of full time attendance.
+Effective July 1, 2012, students are not eligible to receive the Federal Pell Grant for more than the equivalent of 12 semesters of full time attendance (600% lifetime eligibility).